 Disconnect the CMOS (RTC) battery.

-In this model the lid close switch is discrete module and mounted under the fight hinge.
+In this model the lid close switch is discrete module and mounted under the right hinge.

 If the lid close switch failed, you can remove it and replace with a new one or simply unplug the faulty switch from the motherboard and use the laptop without it.

-Separate the top cover assembly from the laptop base and remove the cover.
+Separate the top cover assembly from the bottom cover and remove it.